 University of Wisconsin, Madison

 "SPH: From Vehicle Fording to Granular Flows"

-Dr. Negrut received his Mechanical Engineering Ph.D. in 1998 from the University of Iowa.
-He spent six years working for Mechanical Dynamics, Inc., a software company in Ann Arbor, Michigan.
-In 2004 he served as an Adjunct Assistant Professor in the Department of Mathematics at the University of Michigan, Ann Arbor.
-He spent 2005 as a Visiting Scientist at Argonne National Laboratory in the Mathematics and Computer Science Division.
-At the end of 2005, Dan joined the Mechanical Engineering faculty at the University of Wisconsin-Madison.
-His interests are in Computational Science and he leads the Simulation-Based Engineering Lab (http://sbel.wisc.edu).
-Lab sponsors include National Science Foundation, US Army, Army Research Office, and Department of Transportation.
+Dr. Negrut received his Mechanical Engineering Ph.D. in 1998 from University of Iowa.
+He joined the Mechanical Engineering Department at University of Wisconsin-Madison in late 2005, where he leads the Simulation-Based Engineering Lab.
 The lab’s projects focus on high performance computing, computational dynamics, terramechanics, robotics and autonomous vehicles, and fluid-solid interaction problems.
-Dr. Negrut received in 2009 a National Science Foundation Career Award.
-Since 2010 he is an NVIDIA CUDA Fellow.
+Since 2010, Dr. Negrut is an NVIDIA CUDA Fellow.
 He is one of the technical leads of Project Chrono, an open source physics-based simulation engine.

 Dr. Wenxiao Pan

 "Modeling Fluid-Solid Interactions: From Smoothed Particle Hydrodynamics to Generalized Moving Least Square"